WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_1_Basics/module_WBPS1_Basics.md

 ### _EXERCISE 3 - JBrowse data visualization exercise_ <a name="jbrowse_exercise"></a>

 In the module data directory you should find a compressed file named somules.7z, generated from another experiment, containing transcriptomic data from that stage of the parasite.
 Ubcompress the file and check if you have all the necessary data lo visualize it in JBrowse.
  Use samtools to view the reads within the file.
 Are there anything strange of these files?
 Load this data and compare to the data available in wormbase parasite, and the one you just uploaded.
 What are the differences?
-Why?
+What can explain it ?

 [↥ **Back to top**](#top)